 Every day: your instructor will set the plan…if needed, I will have directions for you to wherever we will be going…

-The last day…class till about 4 PM…we know sometimes people need to leave early…just let us know and be sure to settle your lunch and materials tab with the manager before you leave!
+The last day…class till about 4 PM…we know sometimes people need to leave early…just let us know and be sure to settle your lunch and materials tab in Cash with the manager before you leave!

 If you are lucky enough to be here on a First Friday of the month when the galleries are open late, Rockland rocks!!
 And the Farnsworth Museum, which has a terrific collection of Maine painters including all the Wyeths, is open free on Wed…5-8 PM…

 If you have questions, please contact us…I’ll be glad to talk with you!
 If you have any difficulties with anything to do with the class or lodging or questions about the class or the area, please let me or your Class Monitor know right away…we can’t help if we don’t hear about it…We will do whatever we can to have you thoroughly enjoy your experience here!

 Your class will be in the Indoor Farmers market Building between Spring and Miller Streets at Front St, overlooking the water and a block and a half from the Public Landing.
 I will send you directions well ahead of the class.